Once an Opportunity (or Deal) has been created you will then manage it through the sales process.

 Unanswered questions (or those marked “maybe”) can be resolved into a “Yes” or a No” so ProspectSafari not only calculates the estimated probability but also the maximum and minimum probabilities.
 The spread determines the Confidence of the probability calculation (a spread between max and min of 20% means a confidence rating of 80%).

 In general we recommend only including deals with a minimum probability of at least 50% in a sales forecast for the current period.
 A good sales process will show a Confidence score rising along with Progress, or an early termination based on a low probability with high Confidence.

-Sales enablement content is selected so as to be relevant for the specific deal stage, product, competitor, sector or any other deal-specific parameter.
+Sales enablement content is selected so as to be relevant for the specific step and deal stage, product, competitor, sector or any other deal-specific parameter.

-The logic defining which document to show under which conditions is set in Sales Coach / Setup / Deal fields (or Contact Fields, User Fields) / Options, and also in Sales Coach / Settings /Deal Pipelines.
+The logic defining which document to show under which conditions is set in Sales Coach / Setup / Deal fields (or Contact Fields, User Fields) / Options, and also in Sales Coach / Settings /Deal Pipelines and Checklists.
 Documents themselves can be created, uploaded or linked, in Sales Coach / Documents.